chanzuckerberg/single-cell-explorer/dev_docs/cxg.md

 Note: This section is technically not part of the CXG specification, but rather provides an expectation of what metadata will be available in a CXG file that is converted from Corpora Schema-compliant H5AD file; we use "WILL" rather than "MUST" to document these expectations.

-The [Corpora Schema 2.0.0](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/corpora_schema) defines a set of metadata and encoding conventions for annotated matrices.
+The [Corpora Schema 2.0.0](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/schema.md) defines a set of metadata and encoding conventions for annotated matrices.
 When a Corpora dataset is encoded as a CXG, the following WILL apply.

 ### Corpora metadata property

 A CXG containing a Corpora dataset WILL contain a property in the `cxg_group_metadata` field named `corpora`.
-The value WILL be a JSON encoded string, which in turn contains all properties defined in the [Corpora Schema 2.0.0 "uns"](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/schema.md#uns-dataset-metadata) AnnData container.
+The value WILL be a JSON encoded string, which in turn contains properties defined in the [Corpora Schema 2.0.0 `uns`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/schema.md#uns-dataset-metadata) AnnData container.
 The entire encoding WILL be JSON, rather than a hybrid Python/JSON encoding, but will otherwise follow the data structure defined by the Corpora schema.

 These Corpora metadata properties WILL exist in the CXG `cxg_group_metadata` field named `corpora`:
 * `schema_version`
 * `title`
 * `X_normalization`

+These Corpora metadata properties MAY exist:
+* `contributors`
+* `preprint_doi`
+* `publication_doi`
+* `default_embedding`
+* `default_field`
+* `tags `
+* `project_name`
+* `project_description`
 * `X_approximate_distribution`

 For example:
 ```